Center-for-Computational-Psychiatry/task_spaceships-aliens_twostep/README.md

 Participants are tasked with navigating a two-stage decision-making process involving choices between different options, with the goal of maximizing point accumulation through strategic selections.

+## Technical Details

+For data collection purposes, this game is designed to be run on Google Chrome browser **only**.
+Automated data download feature will not work on other browsers (e.g. Safari).

+Data will be automatically downloaded to the user's local computer when exiting the screen/window/tab, or when the experiment is completed, whichever occurs first.

 ## Experimental Design

 ### Overview